Caching in Yii2 and speed comparisons

 Gii comes already installed and configured to be used locally in the latest version of Yii2.
 For more information, you can check out the documentation.

-Once all is set up, you can add data to our posts table either manually or create a method to add fake data to the table.
+Once all is set up, you can manually add data to our posts table or create a method to add fake data to the table.

 Add the method below to PostsController and use it to generate fake data: